hazelcast/hazelcast-jet/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

 1. ZGC is still the winner and the only GC whose 99.99th percentile latency stayed below 10 ms across almost all of our tested range
-1. Shenandoah's pacer improvement has a very strong effect, reducing the latency by a factor of three, but still staying well above 10 ms except in the very lowest part of our tested range
+1. Shenandoah's pacer improvement showed a very strong effect, reducing the latency by a factor of three, but still staying well above 10 ms except in the very lowest part of our tested range
-3. The slightly different methodology used in this round gives even better latencies for G1, with the 99.99th percentile below 13 ms across a wide range of throughputs
+3. G1 kept its 99.99th percentile latency below 13 ms across a wide
+   range of throughputs

 ## The JDK We Tested